ddwalk77/FDIP/README.md

     – Hour of day: int

 Independent variables:
-ZIP CODE, BOROUGH DESC, BOROUGH NUM, INCIDENT DATE TIME (Day of week, DAY NUM, Hour of day, Month)
+ZIP CODE, BOROUGH DESC, BOROUGH NUM, Day of week, DAY NUM, Hour of day, Month

 Dependent variables:
 UNITS ONSCENE, UNITS CATEGORY, TOTAL INCIDENT DURATION, INCIDENT LENGTH, INCIDENT CATEGORY, INCIDENT CATNUM, LEVEL CATEGORY

 ## Data Analysis
 To evaluate the dataset, a univariate analysis was completed for each feature followed by a bivariate or multivariate to determine relationships.
 Univariate analysis consisted of value counts, bar charts of value counts, bar charts of relative frequency, and box plots.
-Bivariate and multivariate analysis consisted of scatterplots, crosstabs, lineplots, Pearson correlation, Chi-square, & Cramer’s V.
-The details can be viewed here on this Github within the Jupyter Notebooks.
+Bivariate and multivariate analysis consisted of scatterplots, crosstabs, lineplots, Pearson correlation, Chi-square, & Cramer’s V. The details can be viewed here on this Github within the Jupyter Notebooks.

 – Analysis revealed that Brooklyn is the busiest BOROUGH DESC followed by Manhattan.
 The ZIP CODE with the highest incident count is 10029, which